faizansafwan/assignment/README.md

    - Return appropriate user data

 ### Setup Instructions
-1. Set up a new backend project
+1. Use the backend template provided
 2. Install necessary dependencies
-3. Implement the required routes and middleware
+3. Placeholder routes and middleware exists feel free to edit or create more
-4. Add proper documentation
+4. add comments to explain your code

 ### Evaluation Criteria
 - Code organization and structure
 - Security implementation
 - Error handling
-- API documentation
 - Code reusability
 - Testing implementation

 ## Submission Guidelines

-1. Fork this repository
+1. clone this repository
-2. Create a new branch with your name
 3. Implement the required features
 4. Add a detailed README.md explaining your implementation
-5. Submit a pull request
+5. create public git repo and submit the url

 ## Additional Notes